koalaman/shellcheck/shellcheck.1.md

 # DIRECTIVES
-ShellCheck directives can be specified as comments in the shell script before a command or block:
+ShellCheck directives can be specified as comments in the shell script.
+If they appear before the first command, they are considered file-wide.
+Otherwise, they apply to the immediately following command or block:

     # shellcheck key=value key=value
     command-or-structure